Linkchn/mobile-system-for-monitoring-vital-signs/Project/GRP App/docs/User Manual.md

 ### 2. Stand at scale device

-After connecting, you need to stand at scale device [photo here]
+After connecting, you need to stand at scale device.

 ### 3. Measure data

-[photo here]
+The measurement of your weight data will be transfered to this system